pjaswin/gesture-recognition-opencv-mediapipe/README.md

 📄 rule_based_methods.ipynb

 📉 Conclusion:
 The rule-based method performs well in controlled environments such as live webcam feeds, where lighting is stable and gestures are clearly posed.
-However, when applied to the HaGRID dataset, the method fails to generalize due to:
+However, when applied to the HaGRID dataset, the method failed is most of the gestures.

-Variability in hand sizes and orientations

-Background clutter

-Lighting inconsistencies

-Occlusions and motion blur

-This experiment demonstrates the limitations of rule-based approaches for real-world gesture recognition.
-For more robust and scalable solutions, machine learning or deep learning-based models are recommended.